 Student leaders often hold office hours, so stop by the club offices, meet your campus student leaders and get involved.
 It will make your CCM career more enjoyable and productive (and it will look good on your resume).

-Tickets for various trips and on-campus events may be purchased (cash or check only¬†– sorry, no credit cards)¬†by students at the Information Window prior to the event.
-This includes tickets for the trips sponsored by the Campus Life Office (Broadway show trips, excursions into New York City: museums, the Bronx Zoo, holiday shows, sporting events), and field trips co-sponsored by academic departments and the Campus Life Office (e.g. Statue of Liberty/Ellis Island, Wall Street, Gettysburg, Washington D.C., NYC museums).
+Tickets for various trips and on-campus events may be purchased on line by students prior to the event.
+This includes tickets for the trips sponsored by the Campus Life Office (Broadway show trips, excursions into New York City: museums, the Bronx Zoo, holiday shows, sporting events), field trips co-sponsored by academic departments and the Campus Life Office (e.g. Statue of Liberty/Ellis Island, Wall Street, Gettysburg, Washington D.C., NYC museums), and the Planetarium.

 For certain bus excursions, a limited number of tickets may be purchased upon presentation of a valid CCM ID card and another form of identification.
 These student tickets are usually discounted over the actual cost of the show ticket, bus, etc. The student must show the valid CCM ID card when using the discounted ticket.